GilbertLabUCSF/gbm_perturb/README.md

 to manage dependencies and install libraries.
-Note, however, that `renv` is not always able to manage packages that have not been released to CRAN, Bioconductor, or other distribution platforms. `renv` also cannot manage non-R packages, as it is run from within R.
+Note, however, that `renv` is not always able to manage packages that have not been released to CRAN, Bioconductor, or other distribution platforms. `renv` also cannot manage non-R packages, as it is run from within R. If you're working from RStudio, you may need to modify your package discovery paths to include the path to `renv`'s library of packages.

 To get set up, first ensure that your working directory is the project directory.